djha-skin/synctell/README.md

 FIFOs are a natural fit for **AI agent-to-agent communication**.
-In a multi-agent system, agents need a way to exchange messages, coordinate work, and synchronize without a central broker. `tell` makes this trivial.
+In a multi-agent system, agents need a way to exchange messages, coordinate work, and synchronize without a central broker. `synctell` makes this trivial.

 ### The pattern